Resanth18/BANDIT-LV-0-5/README.md

 ### ✅ Exit:
 1. To move next level you need to exit from current level (level0)
-2. To that just type the command: `Exit`
+2. To Exit just type the command: `Exit`

 ## Level 1 → Level 2